- Monaco editor, which powers VS Code is also beloved and very popular, which makes our editor instantly familiar to many.

 Syntax checking adds compile time checks to your code to help you write less error-prone code.
 For example, if a typo was made and TypeScript knows about the type it's working with, a notification will be shown:

 Syntax checks are not always guaranteed; TypeScript can help if the type is specified or inferred.
 If the type is

 any (or equivalently very loose), defaults to

 any—then TypeScript has no idea what's inside and won't perform the syntax check for you, or it will potentially allow accessing any property, even if it knows what's inside if the type allows it.
 To make the most out of TypeScript's assistance, it's important to understand how type-inferencing works.

-TypeScript Strict option enables strict mode, which turns on many additional features that force you to practice more defensive programming.
+The TypeScript Strict option enables strict mode, which adds many additional features that force you to practice more defensive programming.
 The most beneficial feature of strict mode is that it forces users to start checking potentially missing properties when accessing object properties, which otherwise can blow up at the runtime if they were to be missing and you didn't explicitly check for them.

 For example, the following code is valid in regular TypeScript mode but throws an error in TypeScript Strict mode because null checks are not performed and are deemed potentially unsafe:

 This problem could be easily solved by simply checking if the

 assignee property wasn't